yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/HepatitisC_Model.md

 #### **E. Baseline Normalization (Case 1 & 3)**

 Cases 1 and 3 serve as the "Control Group".
 The low risk in Case 1 (**1.4%**) validates that the model does not produce "False Positives" for healthy individuals.
 Case 3 shows that the model can distinguish between **fibrosis progression** and **functional failure**, keeping the risk low (**2.7%**) as long as the liver's synthetic function (Albumin/Bilirubin) remains intact.

+---
+*The medical descriptions provided are illustrative summaries derived from publicly available clinical reference ranges and were generated with the assistance of large language models for documentation clarity only.
+They do not represent medical diagnosis or professional medical judgment.*